mirzuKHAN/yolov5-blur/README.md

 To set up:
   Install requirements.txt in a Python>=3.8.0 environment, including PyTorch>=1.8.
-Models and datasets download automatically from the latest YOLOv5 release. pip install -r https://raw.githubusercontent.com/ultralytics/yolov5/master/requirements.txt
+Models and datasets download automatically from the latest YOLOv5 release. pip install -r https://raw.githubusercontent.com/ultralytics/yolov5/master/requirements.txt It is recommended that you have anaconda installed.
+  Copy the .py file and your .jpg into the project.
+  Specify your keyword, and run it.

+  This video might help: https://www.youtube.com/watch?v=fu2tfOV9vbY&t